Veteran Educational Benefits

 3. Submit VA paperwork to your Enrollment Representative

 Before submitting your paperwork to your Enrollment Representative, please validate that you have the correct University of Phoenix campus address on your VA application.
-The incorrect campus address may lead to the wrong monthly housing allowance payment (BAH) and a delay in the processing of your VA claim.

 California ground campus students: